Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Application to linear systems

-It is easy to obtain the upper bound $\overline{\Delta t}$ of stepsizes for the ability of the cyber system/numerical method to reproduce the exponential stability of the linear physical system/SDE by solving the cyber-physical/numerical Lyapunov inequality (\ref{numerical-Lyapunov-Ito-LMI}).
-Particularly, let us consider a scalar SDE, which is the linear SDE (\ref{linearSDE}) with $n=m=1$,
+Note that the mean-square exponential stability of the physical system (\ref{linearSDE}), the cyber system (\ref{linearSDE-EMMethod}) and the CPS (\ref{linearSiDE-xy}) imply that they are also almost surely exponentially stable, respectively.
+It is easy to obtain the upper bound $\overline{\Delta t}$ of stepsizes for the ability of the cyber system to reproduce the exponential stability of the underlying linear physical system by solving the CPS Lyapunov inequality (\ref{numerical-Lyapunov-Ito-LMI}), which can also be called the numerical Lyapunov inequality in the study of numerical methods for differential equations.